 Health history forms, the your doctors opinion and lab results all help to determine if a condition will be considered a pre-existing condition.

-The two (2) best plans for people with pre-existing conditions are as follows:
+The three (3) best plans for people with pre-existing conditions are as follows:

 USVisit-Pro offers a comprehensive coverage plan that includes both pre-existing conditions and new conditions alike for international visitors traveling to the U.S. It also can cover COVID-19 if the virus is contracted after your policy-effective date.
 Coverage duration is 60 days minimum to 180 day (6 months).
 Pre-existing condition coverage is up to $30k for ages 14 days through 69 years with a $1,000 deductible.
 After satisfying the deductible in the U.S., this plan pays 80% of eligible medical expenses within the United Healthcare PPO network and 60% outside of the PPO network.